 Since Poshmark is a community, sharing other people’s listings besides your own is a great way to get more followers, and thus, more shares of your own items.
 The Poshmark algorithm is like Instagram’s, so getting more likes, shares, and favorites on your timeline will make sure the algorithm favors you and highlights your listings to more buyers.

 If your inventory is particularly large, sharing your entire closet multiple times a day can become burdensome.
 To automate the process, many top sellers will use a Poshmark Bot like ClosetPilot.
 These automation tools can share large Poshmark inventories with the click of a button, allowing sellers to avoid tedious manual work while reaping the benefits of sharing.
 While there are many tools out there, we recommend ClosetPilot as the best Poshmark bot.

-In addition to sharing all your listings, you should consider targeting specific buyers to improve your sales.
-Say you have a fabulous skirt from Anthropologie that isn’t getting any likes or views.
-Instead of waiting and hoping, use your detective skills and put that dress in front of the eyes of the buyers most likely to buy your dress.
-In the app, turn on filters for the brand (Anthropologie) then use the subcategeory for dresses, and see who is buying these items.
-You can even use the filters to narrow down to the specific color and size of the dress you are selling to narrow the playing field even more.
+In the app, turn on filters for the brand (Anthropologie) then use the subcategory for dresses, and see who is buying these items.
+You can even use the filters to narrow down to the specific color and size of the dress to narrow the playing field even more.
 The people who are buying these specific listings could be your next potential buyers!
-A little sleuthing can go a long way!

 That’s it!
 These tips should help turn your closet into a profitable business.
 Happy selling!